8legd/wintersmith-poptags/README.md

 create an `extensions` directory in the root of your wintersmith project

-TODO provide local versions of webpop libraries and in built objects
+TODO local versions of [webpop](http://www.webpop.com/) libraries and global objects